kibook/s1kd-tools/tools/s1kd-ref/README.md

 Specify a source data module &lt;src&gt; to add references to when using the -r option.

+-T, --transform &lt;opts&gt;
+Transform textual references into the appropriate XML within text nodes in the XML document(s) specified.
+The textual references may or may not include the standard prefixes (e.g., "DMC-", "PMC-"). &lt;opts&gt; is a sequence of characters from "CDEGLPSY", for comment, data module, external publication, ICN, DML, publication module, SCORM content package and CSN references respectively.
+If "-" is given, then all types of references will be transformed.

 -t, --include-title
 Include the title in the reference (target must be a file).